OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 # Introduction
 ## Scope and purpose
 WhiteRabbit is a software tool to help prepare for ETLs (Extraction, Transformation, Loading) of longitudinal health care databases into the [Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM)](https://github.com/OHDSI/CommonDataModel).
-The source data can be in comma-separated text files, SAS files, or in a database (MySQL, SQL Server, Oracle, PostgreSQL, Microsoft APS, Microsoft Access, Amazon RedShift, PDW, Teradata, Google BigQuery).
+The source data can be in delimited text files, SAS files, or in a database (MySQL, SQL Server, Oracle, PostgreSQL, Microsoft Access, Amazon RedShift, PDW, Teradata, Google BigQuery, Azure SQL Database).
-Note that for support of the OHDSI analytical tooling, the OMOP CDM will need to be in one of a limited set of database platforms (SQL Server, Oracle, PostgreSQL, Microsoft APS, Amazon RedShift, Google BigQuery, Impala).
+Note that for support of the OHDSI analytical tooling, the OMOP CDM will need to be in one of a limited set of database platforms (SQL Server, Oracle, PostgreSQL, Amazon RedShift, Google BigQuery, Impala).

 WhiteRabbit’s main function is to perform a scan of the source data, providing detailed information on the tables, fields, and values that appear in a field.
-This scan will generate a report that can be used as a reference when designing the ETL, for instance by using the Rabbit-In-a-Hat tool.
+This scan will generate a report that can be used as a reference when designing the ETL, for instance by using the Rabbit-In-A-Hat tool.
-White Rabbit differs from standard data profiling tools in that it attempts to prevent the display of personally identifiable information (PII) data values in the generated output data file.
+WhiteRabbit differs from standard data profiling tools in that it attempts to prevent the display of personally identifiable information (PII) data values in the generated output data file.

 ## Process Overview
 The typical sequence for using this software to scan source data in preparation of developing an ETL into an OMOP CDM:

 1. Set working folder, the location on the local desktop computer where results will be exported.
-2. Connect to the source database or CSV text file and test connection.
+2. Connect to the source database or delimited text file and test connection.
 3. Select the tables of interest for the scan and scan the tables.
 4. WhiteRabbit creates an export of information about the source data.

-Once the scan report is created, this report can then be used in the Rabbit-In-a-Hat tool or as a stand-alone data profiling document.
+Once the scan report is created, this report can then be used in the Rabbit-In-A-Hat tool or as a stand-alone data profiling document.

 # Installation and support